WAPEETY/Arch-Framework16/README.md

 - [Arch Wiki](https://bbs.archlinux.org/viewtopic.php?id=285709)

 ## 9. BTRFS Backup
 I personally use timeshift with grub-btrfs and timeshift-autosnap:

 Follow the [Arch guide](https://wiki.archlinux.org/title/Timeshift) then install [timeshift-autosnap](https://aur.archlinux.org/packages/timeshift-autosnap) at the end to make sure grub-btrfs works you need to run `sudo grub-mkconfig` the first time, after that you will find all the bootable snapshots in a sub directory in the GRUB menu

+## 10. Offsite data backup
+As of today I have a nextcloud instance so I use the nextcloud-client to backup some folders in the system to my server.
+Since this is a public repo I'll not include any further info but remember to add to excluded files:
+`node_modules`
+`__pycache__`
+`.env`

-## TODO: hardware acceleration on firefox (doesn't work), disk unlock with TPM, configure backups for the system
+## TODO: hardware acceleration on firefox (doesn't work), disk unlock with TPM